tomekc/cartography_workshop/ddd_intro.md

 # Why we care about bounded contexts?

 ^[KS]
-* Reduces accidental complexity as software becomes model of a business.
+* accidental complexity, software becomes model of a business.
+* limit software changes
 * Splits complex problem domain to smaller one.
-* Its easier to solve problems when everything is not connected with everything
+* Its easier to define impact on the system
 * Single responsibility of context.
 Subdomain should not cross boundaries of bounded context
 * Do not share bounded contexts between teams
 * Allows to organize technical module boundaries inside subdomain which doesnt change often (if properly defined).